-Sometimes we are unable to determine from a physical examination what may be troubling your pet.
-This can be frustrating to you and uncomfortable for your pet.
-When this happens, we use state-of-the-art noninvasive radiology to help diagnose many pet illnesses and injuries.
-The specialists we work with, called radiologists, correlate medical image findings with other examinations and tests to help in the diagnosis of many disease conditions.
-We are committed to providing optimal care to our patients using state of the art veterinary diagnostic imaging.
-We also provide outpatient imaging services for veterinarians.
+Our hospital routinely employs state-of-the-art noninvasive tools such as radiology and ultrasound to help diagnose many pet illnesses and injuries.
+The specialists we work with, called radiologists, correlate medical image findings with other examinations and tests to assist the diagnosis of many diseases.
+We are committed to providing optimal care to our patients using veterinary diagnostic imaging.
+The radiologist at our hospital has completed a residency program and is board-certified.

-VCA California Veterinary Specialists provide our radiologists with the most advanced tools in the field that allow us to acquire high quality digital radiographic images, (including specific orthopedic radiographs for surgical planning, and contrast urinary and gastrointestinal imaging), and perform thoracic and abdominal ultrasounds, fluoroscopy, computed tomography (CT), and MRI scans.
+VCA California Veterinary Specialists provides our radiologist with tools that allow us to acquire high quality digital radiographic images, (including specific orthopedic radiographs for surgical planning, and contrast urinary and gastrointestinal imaging), and perform thoracic and abdominal ultrasounds, and computed tomography (CT).